 To show anticipation under 35 U.S.C. § 102, each and every claim element, arranged as in the claim, must be found in a single prior art reference.
 Net MoneyIN, Inc. v.
 VeriSign, Inc., 545 F.3d 1359 (Fed.
 Cir.
 2008).
 The prior art need not, however, use the same words as the claims to find anticipation.
 In re Gleave, 560 F.3d 1331, 1334 (Fed.
 Cir.
 2009).
 In evaluating anticipation, it is permissible to take into account not only the literal teachings of the prior art reference, but also the inferences the skilled artisan would draw from it.
 Eli Lilly and Co. v.
 Los Angeles Biomedical Res.
 Inst. at Harbor-UCLA Med.
 Ctr., 849 F.3d 1073, 1074-75 (Fed.
 Cir.
 2017) (holding that the "dispositive question regarding anticipation is whether one skilled in the art would reasonably understand or infer from a prior art reference that every claim element is disclosed in that reference"); In re Graves, 69 F.3d 1147, 1152 (Fed.
 Cir.
-1995) ("A reference anticipates a claim if it discloses the claimed invention 'such that a skilled artisan could take its teachings in combination with his own knowledge of the particular art and be in possession of the invention."") (quoting In re LeGrice, 301 F.2d 929 (CCPA 1962)) (emphasis omitted).
+1995) ("A reference anticipates a claim if it discloses the claimed invention 'such that a skilled artisan could take its teachings in combination with his own knowledge of the particular art and be in possession of the invention." (quoting In re LeGrice, 301 F.2d 929 (CCPA 1962)) (Emphasis omitted)).
 Moreover, "a reference can anticipate a claim even if it does not expressly spell out all the limitations arranged or combined as in the claim, if a person of skill in the art, reading the reference, would at once envisage the claimed arrangement or combination."
 Kennametal, Inc. v.
 Ingersoll Cutting Tool Co., 780 F.3d 1376, 1381 (Fed.
 Cir.
 2015) (internal quotation marks and alterations omitted).
 However, a patent claim "cannot be anticipated by a prior art reference if the allegedly anticipatory disclosures cited as prior art are not enabled."
 Amgen, Inc. v.
 Hoechst Marion Roussel, Inc., 314 F.3d 1313, 1354 (Fed.
 Cir.
-2003); see also Bristol-Myers Squibb Co. v.
-Ben Venue Labs., Inc., 246 F.3d 1368, 1379 (Fed.
-Cir.
-2001) ("[A]nticipation does not require actual performance of suggestions in a disclosure.
-Rather, anticipation only requires that those suggestions be enabling to one of skill in the art.").
-However, a patent claim "cannot be anticipated by a prior art reference if the allegedly anticipatory disclosures cited as prior art are not enabled."
-Amgen, 314 F.3d at 1354.
+2003).

 "While a reference must enable someone to practice the invention in order to anticipate under § 102(b), a non-enabling reference may qualify as prior art for the purpose of determining obviousness."
 Beckman Instruments Inc. v.
 LKB Produkter AB, 892 F.2d 1547, 1551 (Fed.
 Cir.
 1989).
 With respect to obviousness, our reviewing court explains that, "a reference that does not provide an enabling disclosure for a particular claim limitation may nonetheless furnish the motivation to combine, and be combined with, another reference in which that limitation is enabled.
 Alternatively, such a reference may be used to supply claim elements enabled by other prior art or evidence of record."
 Raytheon Techs.
 Corp. v.
 Gen. Elec.
 Co., 993 F.3d 1374, 1380 (Fed.
 Cir.
-2021) (citation omitted).
+2021) (citations omitted).